ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

     This consistency across runs provides greater confidence in the relative effectiveness of these strategies for the given setup.

 *   **Impact of `num_twirled_variants` on Pauli Twirling**: Experimenting with `num_twirled_variants = 30` for PT did not lead to improved results for ZNE-based methods, including the Full Pipeline, compared to `num_twirled_variants = 3`.
 In fact, the errors were slightly higher.
 This indicates that simply increasing the number of twirling instances doesn't always enhance mitigation and might introduce overhead or statistical noise that can be detrimental.
 There's likely an optimal range for such parameters.

-*   **Critical Role of Noise Model Accuracy**: The significant shift in results (with the Full Pipeline now being consistently the best) after modifying the `execute_with_noise` function (specifically setting `idle_error_param` to 0.0 by default) underscores the critical importance of accurately defining and calibrating the noise model.
-The effectiveness of mitigation strategies is highly sensitive to the nature and magnitude of the simulated (or actual) noise.

 *   **Pauli Twirling's Dual Nature**: PT continues to perform very poorly when applied in isolation, significantly increasing the error.
 However, its inclusion in the Full Pipeline, which *does* perform best, suggests PT can still play a constructive role in altering noise characteristics in a way that benefits the overall combination of techniques, even if its standalone impact is negative for this specific noise profile.